hassaan4584/Swiftjective-C/_posts/2020-6-23-iOS-14-Notable-UIKit-Additions.md

 - There's a list layout for collection view now!

 ### Final Thoughts
 UIKit got some serious juice in this release.
-I suspect it will for a long time, as SwiftUI is simply putting these things under its own wings in a declarative way without even needing a representable instance for a lot of these things.
+I suspect it will for a long time, as SwiftUI is simply putting similar controls under its own wings in a declarative way without even needing a representable instance for a lot of these things.

 Plus - my wish came true.
-Catalyst apps built on UIKit look better already no macOS by virtue of Apple's new design language that bring the two closely together.
+Catalyst apps built on UIKit look better already on macOS by virtue of Apple's new design language that bring the two closely together.
 I'm down!
 As always, it's been my pleasure diving into UIKit's diffs on an annual basis.
 There's a lot to love here.

 Until next time ✌️.